yitzu1022/robotic_system/README.md

 ### Purpose

-`mm_interface` is a ROS2 interface-only package.
+`mm_interface` is a ROS 2 interface-only package.
 Its role is to define the action contract that the decision-making layer can use when sending textual manipulation or task commands to another server.

 ### Interface Files